TULiberalArts/Psychology/pages/clinical-psychology.md

 The Clinical Psychology Program is fully accredited by the Psychological Clinical Science Accreditation System (PCSAS) and the American Psychological Association (APA).

+The tenets and expectations of PCSAS are highly consistent with our training goals and methods, and we plan to maintain PCSAS accreditation indefinitely.
+We are actively promoting efforts to ensure that, in the future, programs accredited by PCSAS are given the same access to internship and licensure opportunities as are programs accredited by APA.
+Once this is achieved, we may re-evaluate our need to maintain APA accreditation.

 American Psychological Association (APA)<br/>
 Office of Program Consultation and Accreditation<br/>
 750 First St, NE<br/>